OmniaGM/learn-capybara/README.md

 #### Using webkit
   Use <b><tt> :js => true </b></tt>.

-    it "supports js", :js => true do visit '/'
+    describe "after clicking about link", :js => true do before :each do
-        click_link "test js"
-        page.should have_content("js works")
+		   click_link('about')
+		end
+		it "displays posts" do
+			page.should have_selector("h3", text: "This is simple app to learn capybara.") end
 	end

 ### 6. Finally run Rspec
 ========================